chrislies/E.T.-Manager/README.md

 #### To run:
 - Have postgres and postman installed
+- Change password in configDB.js for backend compatibility
 #### server-side-folder: (save specified packages into dependencies and then run node app.js)
     npm install
     npm start